esadakman/django-blog-app/README.md

 ## Acknowledgements

-- I build a Blog application with Django that allows users to create, edit and delete posts,
+-  created a Blog application with Django that allows users to create, edit and delete posts.
-- The home page lists all blog posts, and there is a dedicated detail page for each individual post, comment and like.
+- The homepage lists all blog posts and each post has a dedicated detail page for comments and likes.

 ## Contact